Reviewing cyber security threats

 Submitted by Katie.Koukouli… on Thu, 11/23/2023 - 12:36

-The evolving nature of cyber threats creates a need to continually improve a business’ cyber security environment.
+The evolving nature of cyber threats creates a need to continually improve a business’s cyber security environment.
 By researching to constantly stay informed of evolving threats, a business can proactively evolve cyber security to be ‘hardened’ against threats before they occur.

 By the end of this topic, you will understand: